 In the event that an account becomes overdue, Council will issue an overdue reminder notice which will include accrued penalty interest.
+Under the local government legislation amendment, Rating and Other Matters Act 2022 (No. 30 of 2022) Section 13, Council is required to send Ratepayers in arrears a Payment Plan.
+Terms and conditions apply.

-In the event that the account remains unpaid, Council may take legal action without further notice to recover the overdue amount.
-All fees and court costs incurred will be recoverable from the ratepayer.
+If the account remains unpaid, Council may take legal action without further notice to recover the overdue amount.
+All fees and court costs incurred may be recoverable from the ratepayer.